 A builder’s guide to Single Page Application security

-- Recent developments in using OAuth 2.0 and OpenID Connect
+- Using OAuth 2.0 and OpenID Connect in SPAs

 Who should attend?